 Adjustable weights consist of a metal bar whose center portion is often engraved or patterned to improve your grip.
 You slide ‘weight plates’ onto the ends of the dumbbells and secure them with ‘clips’ or ‘collars’.

 As you can imagine it can take quite a while to change the plates (weights) so it is cumbersome if you’re doing a series of compound exercises.
-These are the old-style design of weights, spinlock, although still preferred by many.
+These are the old-style design of weights, and spinlock, although still preferred by many.

 Today, many dumbbells are available with sophisticated, easy-to-use methods for weight increments adjustments.